BonsaiDen/Maple.js/README.md

 ## Demo

-1. Run `node run.js`
+1. Run `node demo/server.js`
-2. Open `index.html` in a Browser with WebSocket support
+2. Open `demo/index.html` in a Browser with WebSocket support
-3. Check your Browser Console and see the magic happen.
+3. Check your Browser Console and watch the magic happen!

 ## Features